sglbl/Sierpi-ski-Triangle/README.md

 that will keep every path.
 So, at the end to draw; I filled with getPath() argument. [ g2d.fill( tasks[i].getPath() ); ]

-and the MPI Server) out of three only need to implement the process function, while the remaining (Multithreaded Worker) had to implement the process queue function, as well.
-Their full descriptions follow.

 ## 4. TECHNICAL REMARKS